Current recruiters: Login to schedule interviews, review recruiting activity & more

 North Carolina Master's and PhD Consortium

 The North Carolina Master's & PhD Consortium invites employers of persons with advanced knowledge and expertise to an information exchange and recruiting forum unmatched in this region.
 Advanced degree candidates in all disciplines are showcased — the biomedical and basic sciences, engineering, social sciences and humanities.
 The event is a collaboration between the career services of six central North Carolina universities.
 Participating employers can expect up to 350 master's and doctoral degree candidates and postdoctoral fellows.
-Most attendees will complete their advanced studies or postdoctoral research within 1 or 2 years.
+Most attendees will complete their advanced studies or postdoctoral research within one or two years.

 Career & Summer Opportunities Fair

-The Career & Summer Opportunities Fair, held on Duke's campus in the Bryan Student Center, is targeted to undergraduate and graduate students interested in internship positions, as well as fulltime employment opportunities.
+The Career & Summer Opportunities Fair, held on Duke's campus in the Bryan Student Center, is targeted to undergraduate and graduate students interested in internship positions, as well as full-time employment opportunities.
 This fair attracts employers from all industries and students from all majors (excluding MBA) and is a great way for employers to meet, recruit, and network with a large number of students.

-For more information on these Duke Career Fair opportunities or to register to attend, please contact the Duke University Career Center.
+For more information on these Duke career fair opportunities or to register to attend, please contact the Duke University Career Center.